Horizon-WISEBox/wisebox-logger/README.md

 ## License

-This project is licensed under the GNU AFFERO General Public License, Version 3
+This project is licensed under the GNU Affero General Public License, Version 3
 \- see the [LICENSE](LICENSE) file for details